ThomasBrdes/bike-count-DSB/README.md

 - `external_data.csv` : the weather data given
 - ...

+### utils/
+This directory includes utility scripts that support data operations:
+- `get_data.py`: Functions for loading, cleaning, and merging datasets to prepare them for analysis and training.

+### submissions/
+Contains Python function modules that are used to format and submit predictions to Kaggle competitions.
+These functions ensure that submissions adhere to the competition's requirements.
+- `estimator_submission.py`: Python file for submission of our final solution on Kaggle.

 ### Notebooks
 Several Jupyter notebooks are available for elaborating strategies, exploratory data analysis, model experimentation, and final model execution:
 - `Metadata_stategy.ipynb`: For presenting metadata from each datasets used and collaborate on strategies